It’s no secret that our daily lives are highly reliant on energy.

 First, understand that the working principles behind all forms of generators are pretty common.

 The working principles of a diesel generator are similar to those of a propane generator, and the only difference is the source of fuel.
+While those running a propane generator will reach out to companies like Kelly Propane to purchase fuel, those with diesel generators will have to look for diesel suppliers.

 Having said that, generators to not produce electricity; instead they facilitate the process.